syscilythedeveloper/video-parser/README.md

-# TubeChat
+# VidSense.ai

-TubeChat is a web app that generates a **timestamped summary** of any YouTube video and lets you **chat with an AI agent** about its content.
-Ask questions about the video, and the AI will answer with relevant timestamps.
-Clicking any timestamp (in the summary or chat) will automatically jump the video to that point.
+Problem: YouTube is one of the best tools for visual learners, but it takes time to watch full videos — and speeding them up often makes content hard to follow.

+Solution: VidSense AI helps you understand videos faster.
+It generates timestamped summaries and lets you chat with an AI agent that answers questions with direct links to the right moments.

 ---